sravi1210/BTP-Research/README.md

-# EDD-NSTE - Edge Data Distribution as a Network Steiner Tree Estimation in Edge Computing
+# Application Data Distribution in Edge Computing
 ## Code for Different Approaches and Simulations with Datasets.